 Most people understand that owning real estate can be a great investment.
 What they may not realize is that this investment can begin to pay off while you still own the home!

-A recent report published by CoreLogic shows that in the first quarter of 2024, the average U.S. homeowner gained approximately $28,000 in equity during the past year.
+A recent report shows that in the first quarter of 2024, the average U.S. homeowner gained approximately $28,000 in equity during the previous year.
+Areas including California ($64,000), Massachusetts ($61,000), and New Jersey ($59,000) posted the largest average national equity gains.

 These are some of the most common reasons people decide to take cash out of their homes:

 The best part is that you can still watch your home appreciate as you live in it—but now you’re doing so with more cash on hand!
-Here’s a little more about this strategy to help you determine whether a cash-out refinance is right for you.
+Here’s a little more about this strategy to help you determine whether a cash-out refi is right for you.

 A cash-out refinance is when you borrow more money than your original loan, taking out a larger mortgage at a new loan amount.
 The lump sum difference is cash you will receive back.